My Haas Welcome,

 This procedure will show you how to install the Drop-In expansion style anchors to a Haas CNC.

-NOTE: If your machine was built before Jan 2020, Refer to the epoxy style anchoring procedure (AD0212) click here.
+NOTE: If the machine was built before Jan 2020 or is a VS or HDC series machine, please refer to the epoxy style anchoring procedure (AD0212) click here.

 This procedure applies to the following Service Kits: